wejs/docs/docs/getstarted/core-concepts.md

 # Core Concepts

-> To get started with We.js, there are a few core concepts you should understand.
+> To get started with We.js, there are a few core concepts you should understood.

 ## Plugin

-A plug and play NPM module with suport to database updates and installation, split your code in small plugins for reuse in others projects.
+Plug and play NPM module with suport to database updates and installation, split your code in small plugins for reuse in others projects.

-Use plugin to add new features for your project or change default features from others plugins.
+Use plugin to add new features in your project or change default features from others plugins.

-If the project have a plugin.js file it will be load as plugin after all plugins then is a good place the override or change plugin features.
+If the project have a plugin.js file it will be load as plugin after all plugins.
+This is a good place to override or change features from others plugins.

 ## Context Loader